Healthdirect Free Australian health advice you can count on.

 What types of health services are available?

-A nursing post (sometimes known as a 'health centre' or 'health service') is staffed by highly skilled nurses, who provide medical services and emergency care in remote areas.
+A nursing post (also known as a 'health centre') has skilled nurses, who provide medical care in remote areas.
+They offer services such as:

-Rural Health West provides a wide range of outreach health services throughout WA, including ear health and chronic disease services, as well as visiting optometrists.
+Rural Health West offers health services throughout Western Australia.
+Services include ear health and chronic disease management.

-The Royal Flying Doctor Service in WA also provides outreach services.
-As well as emergency medical flights, it provides telehealth, medical chests, flight nursing, dental services and rural and remote general practice clinics.
+The Royal Flying Doctor Service in WA provides medical services to rural and remote areas, such as:

 Mental health and wellbeing